runtimeverification/pl-tutorial/1_k/4_imp++/lesson_6/README.md

     krun spawn.imp --search

+However, the above does not work.

+`spawn.imp` is an interactive program, which reads a number from the standard input.
+When analyzing programs exhaustively using the search option, `krun` has to disable the streaming capabilities (just think about it and you will realize why).
+The best you can do in terms of interactivity with search is to pipe some input to `krun`: `krun` will flush the standard input buffer into the cells connected to it when creating the initial configuration (will do that no matter whether you run it with or without the `--search` option).
+For example:

+    echo 23 | krun spawn.imp --search

+puts `23` in the standard input buffer, which is then transferred in the `<in/>` cell as a list item, and then the exhaustive search procedure is invoked.

+However, even after piping some input, the `spawn.imp` program outputs an error:

+    [Error] krun: You must pass --enable-search to kompile to be able to use krun --search with the LLVM backend

+As explained in Lesson 3, by default `kompile` optimizes the generated language model for execution.
+In particular, it does not insert any backtracking markers where transition attempts should be made, so `krun` lacks the information it needs to exhaustively search the generated language model.

+`kompile` with the search feature enabled:

+    kompile imp --enable-search

+Now `echo 23 | krun spawn.imp --search` gives us all 12 behaviors of the `spawn.imp` program.

 We currently have no mechanism for thread synchronization.
 In the next lesson we add a `join` statement, which allows a thread to wait until another completes.